shilangyu/EOOP20L-neural-network/doc/preliminary.md

 #### Serializer

-This class only exists as a base of a different one.
+This class only exists as a base of a different one; it is an abstract class.
 It requires that deriving classes have implemented a serialize method and a static deserialize method.
 Then, the `Serializer` is able to provide such methods as `from_file` or `to_file`, allowing for easy serialization handling no matter who is the parent class.

 This class will prove to be very useful when saving the NN's weights to a file and then loading them back in whenever needed.
 This allows for an interruptible training cycle.
 Another thing is the ability to configure a NN from a text file rather than fiddling with the code.

 #### Config

 `Config` conforms `Serializable`[^1].
-Stores sizes of the network: input, output, hidden layers, hidden neurons.
+Stores the learning rate and the sizes of the network: input, output, hidden layers, hidden neurons.

 #### Matrix